binaryphile/kaizen/README.md

 into the named array variable

 &emsp;*Returns*: nothing.
 Creates or sets the named array variable as a side-effect.
-If you want to scope the variable locally, it must already be declared.
+If you want to scope the variable locally, it must<br/>&emsp;already be declared.
 Any contents will be replaced.
 Sets the variable to an array of the lines read from stdin.

 &emsp;Blank lines are preserved.